Cédric Kipré: West Bromwich Albion

 On 4 September 2020, West Bromwich Albion announced the signing of Kipré on a four-year contract.
 He made his debut for West Brom on 16 September 2020 in a 3–0 home win against Harrogate Town in the second round of EFL Cup, providing an assist for Hal Robson-Kanu.
 On 22 January 2022, he scored his first goal for the club in a 3–0 home win against Peterborough United.

 Kipre re-established himself as first-choice centre back after returning from loan in the summer of 2023, and won the club's both players' and supporters'player of the season awards on 4 May 2024.

 Loan to Charleroi

 On 1 February 2021, Kipré joined Charleroi on a six-month loan.

 Cardiff City (loan)

 On 15 July 2022, Kipré joined fellow Championship club Cardiff City on a season-long loan deal.

 On 22 May 2024, West Brom announced the player had been offered a new contract.

 Reims

 On 24 July 2024, Kipré returned to France and signed for Ligue 1 club Reims.

-Ipswich Town (loan)
+Ipswich Town

 On 13 July 2025, Kipré returned to England, on loan to recently relegated Ipswich Town.
+On 5 May 2026, his move was made permanent, with Kipré signing a contract until 2028 after helping the club secure promotion back to the Premier League.